 There are a number of things that can lead to chronically low stomach acid production.
 Anything that is causing a chronic stress in our body from poor diet, bad relationships, bad posture and subluxation in our spine, constant worry and fear and overuse of medications.

-1) OverUse of Anti-Biotics: Anti-biotics transform your microbiome and cause an increase in intestinal related inflammation in the body.
-This inflammation causes a rise in stress hormones which reduce the bodies ability to produce HCL.
+1) Overuse of Anti-Biotics: Anti-biotics transform your microbiome and cause an increase in intestinal related inflammation in the body.
+This inflammation causes a rise in stress hormones which reduce the body’s ability to produce HCL.

 2) H Pylori Infection: H Pylori is a common part of our microbiome, however, with the overuse of anti-biotics, chronic stress, poor diet, etc. we can cause a shift in the microbiome, a lowering of stomach acid and the overgrowth of H Pylori.